maryamghafarinia/ca-management/README.md

 # Car Management

-The application meet the following :
+The application meets the following :

 Fetch all available cars and pagination with limit of 10 Allow the user to filter the cars by manufacturer or color